influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.7/administration/ldap.md

 Configure InfluxDB Enterprise to use LDAP (Lightweight Directory Access Protocol) to:

 - Validate user permissions
-- Synchronize InfluxDB and LDAP so each LDAP request doesn't need to be queried.
+- Synchronize InfluxDB and LDAP so each LDAP request doesn't need to be queried

 ## Requirements